muhammadariyanto/billing-engine/README.md

 ## Overview
 This service is designed to handle the core functionality of a billing engine.
 It processes loan and billing schedule for each loan.

+For a detailed explanation of the process, refer to the [Sequence Diagram Process](./docs/sequence_diagram.md).

 ## How to Run

 1. **Configuration Setup**: